vlayer-xyz/vlayer/book/src/features/email.md

 ## Example
 Let's say someone wants to prove they are part of company or organization.
 One way to do this is to take a screenshot and send it to the verifier.
 However, this is not very reliable because screenshot images can be easily manipulated, and obviously such an image cannot be verified on-chain.

-A better option is to prove that one can send email from it's company or organization domain.
-Below is a sample `Prover` contract that verifies that the caller sent specific email.
+A better option is to prove that one can send email from it's organization domain.
+Below is a sample `Prover` contract that verifies that the sender sent email from a specific domain.

 Below is an example of such proof generation: